The thing about Mother’s Day is that people get annoyed by all the hype and commercialism. I do too.

 So today was a celebration day for us.
 A day of rituals and reasons.
 A day like any other day, but with that extra feeling of fullness.

 It wasn’t the special hand-made cards or kindergarten craft that made it complete.
 It wasn’t the pancake breakfast or special lunch that made it spectacular.
 These were all good.
 But the best thing about today was a sentence from my four year old girl.
 A moment that summed up why I love being a mother.
-And a moment that reduced me to a sobbing mess of happy tears.
+And a moment that reduced me to happy tears.